Woolwich: Decline

 Woolwich declined as a town in the late 20th century, starting with the closure of the Royal Ordnance Factory in 1967 and the Siemens factory in 1968 and continuing as the Royal Arsenal scaled back operations and finally closed in 1994.
 Other employers like the Woolwich Building Society ("The Woolwich") and Morgan Grampian Publishers were taken over by other companies and moved away from the town.
 Without major employers, the local economy was affected and unemployment soared.
 At the same time the town's demographics changed, with initially mainly Sikhs settling down in the area, later followed by black Africans, many from Nigeria.
 Despite immigration, the population of the parish reached a low of 17,000 in 1971.
 In general, Woolwich had lost its previous vigour.
 In the town's shopping district, department stores and chain stores closed.
 By the early 1990s, the town centre had the typical appearance of a town in decline with discount retailers and charity shops using the empty stores and Greenwich Council occupying the empty office buildings.
 In 1974, the United Kingdom's first branch of McDonald's opened in Powis Street.
 Amidst the decline, Woolwich was still considered to be a representative English town at the time.

-In 1974 the Provisional IRA bombed the Kings Arms pub in the town, killing two.
+In 1974 the Provisional IRA bombed the Kings Arms pub in the town.
+The bombing killed two.
 During the 2011 England riots, Woolwich was one of the areas affected.
 Several buildings were attacked, with a few being destroyed.
 The Great Harry Wetherspoons' Pub was set on fire, though it was subsequently remodeled and reopened.
 On 22 May 2013 the murder of Lee Rigby in Woolwich caused upheaval.
 Drummer Lee Rigby, a British soldier based at the Royal Artillery Barracks, was murdered close to the barracks by two Islamic extremists.

 The 16th Regiment Royal Artillery left Woolwich in 2007, but the Woolwich barracks still house the Royal Artillery Band and more recently the Second Battalion Princess of Wales' Royal Regiment and the King's Troop, Royal Horse Artillery, although the relocation of these has been announced for 2028.